silentorb/marloth-story/books/fairytale/part5.md

 taken aback by this news, but quickly recovered enough to reach out and gently keep her from falling.

-"Can you take me to his remains?" he asked.
+"Can you take us to where he—the places he is resting?" the librarian asked.

 She nodded.
-"I've gathered them together.
-They are wrapped in a blanket."
+"I gathered everything together."

 She led them to a small cave that looked out over the beach.
-Sure enough, in the cave there was a bundled up blanket.
-Adelle turned her face away as Mr. Mosspuddle united the bundle and examined its contents.
+In the cave there was a bundled up blanket.
+Adelle turned her face away as Mr. Mosspuddle untied the bundle and examined its contents.

-"Yes, that is definitely James," said the librarian.
+"That is him," said the librarian.
 "The connection between the Zombie Machine and James has been severed.
-This would happen whenever James' physical form deviated too far from his original definition in the machine."
+This would happen whenever James' physical form deviated too far from his original form."

 "Is there anything that can be done?" asked Samantha.